nystudio107/spin-up-craft/README.md

 You will then be able to name the new repository, and a clone of this repo will be created there.

 The project you'll get is the default Craft starter you might create with `composer create-project craftcms/craft`, with the Spin Up Craft scaffolding around it.

+## Using your Craft CMS project in a browser via Github Codespaces

+1. Go to your repo in Github
+2. Click on **Use this template** and select **Open in a codespace**
+3. In the resulting Terminal window, type `make dev` to start the project up
+4. Click on the **Open in a Browser** button that appears at the bottom-right

+This lets anyone use the project without having to do _any_ local setup.

+You can use the Codespaces editor to edit Twig files, load the site frontend, or log into the Craft CP, all from within a browser!

 ## Using your Craft CMS project in local dev